 Versioning is controlled by the

-v parameter, which is a date that essentially represents the “version” of the API you expect from Foursquare.
+v parameter, which is a date that represents the “version” of the API for which you expect from Foursquare.

 It is designed to give developers the freedom to adapt to Foursquare API changes on their own schedule.
 The value of the

 All API requests require a version parameter.
-This gives give developers control over at which period in time to call our continously updating API.
+This gives developers control over the time period in which to call our continuously updated API.
 In order to stay up to date with the latest changes, we recommend updating your version as often as possible.

 https://api.foursquare.com/v2/venues/search ?client_id=CLIENT_ID &client_secret=CLIENT_SECRET &ll=40.7,-74 &query=sushi &v=YYYYMMDD